joostaafjes/CarND-Capstone/README.md

 #                  Udacity Self-Driving Car Nanodegree

 #            Capstone Project: Programming a Real Self-Driving Car

 This is the final "Capstone" Project for the entire 9 month Nanodegree course.
 We utilize Robot Operating System (ROS) and Autoware libraries test our coe in a simulated environment and finally get to run our code on Udacity's famous Self Driving Car "Carla".
 ![Carla_and_Joe](README_IMAGES/carla_and_Joe.PNG?raw=true "Finally we get to drive the car!")
 ###           This is our project submission
-###						 and

 ###                We are Team AJJAX !

  Name|Email|GitHub|LinkedIn
  -----------|---------------------------|-------------------------------|------------------------------------------------|